pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 You can test that it was installed correctly by importing the module and referencing the ``name`` property you put in :file:`__init__.py` earlier.

-Run python (make sure you're still in your virtualenv):
+Run the Python interpreter (make sure you're still in your virtualenv):

 .. code-block:: bash